-Earlier this year Good Hemp implemented their decision to de-fortify their hemp-based milk-replacement drink of calcium and vitamin D — a move which was met with frustration by some in the food allergy community, for whom the drink served as a key dairy free and allergen-safe alternative, as it was not only free of all 14 EU nominated food allergens, but also pea and other legumes, which are an additional problem for many.
+Earlier this year Good Hemp de-fortified their hemp-based milk-replacement drink of calcium and vitamin D — a move met with frustration by some in the food allergy community, for whom the drink served as a key dairy free and allergen-safe alternative, as it was not only free of all 14 EU nominated food allergens, but also pea and other legumes, which are an additional problem for many.

 Good Hemp’s reasoning that they “wanted to make a product that was as close to the hemp seed as possible, and fortifying our hemp drink with calcium no longer felt like the right choice”, and their follow-up advice to instead source calcium from foods such as figs, tofu and collard greens, did not go down well with the allergy community.
 As allergy mum Laurna Hunter astutely observed, “Males aged 11-17 need 1g of calcium a day.
 Try doing that with spinach and chia seeds”.

 Perhaps counter-intuitively, the trend for additional vegan options does not appear to have helped matters, with many of the new milk-alternative drinks either carrying ‘may contain’ warnings (including for milk itself) or lacking fortification — or both.
 Furthermore, many are nut or soya based.

 Here are some of the fortified options currently available, which will be added to in due course.
 Also listed are some non-fortified but ’14 free’ options.
 This is a work in progress, so please double check ‘may contain’ warnings unless explicitly stated to be safe; I’m still following up with brands on the precise status of one or two.
 Do comment if you have further information or know of additional safe products.

 UFC Velvet Coconut Milk Unsweetened